Origent/ServeRmore/README.md

 ### Base R Runtime Layer Debugging

 If there are challenges with the layer build, there are ways to enter into an interactive mode.
 First, make sure that you've already run deploy once before without terminating.
 Next, check the status to ensure a VM is running.
-Finally login to the VM itself and then the Docker container through the following commands:
+Finally, login to the VM itself and then the Docker container through the following commands:

 ```
 srm deploy